Frequently asked questions

 Picnics are allowed only in specifically dedicated areas in the park.
 Rubbish must be disposed of only in the appropriate containers located in the designated areas.

 Taking videos and photographs for personal use is permitted.
 Their sale and/or publication for commercial purposes, even on social networks, without the permission of the Management is forbidden.
-The Gardens are not available for photo shoots.

 Aerial photography and filming (drones, radio-controlled aerial technology, etc.) are strictly forbidden.